Wolf-Fivousix/D20_Clicker/README.md

 2) Inactive tab's breaking the "setInterval" game loop.
 Modified to use time difference between updates.
 * Convert into a GameLoop with a Rendering and Logic methods.
 3) Die spinning effect.
+4) Manipulating the DOM for temporary elements that die after a set time.

 ## To-dos/future features.
 * Finish Styling.